xy-241/CS-Notes/content/OS/Main Components/Process Related/Thread (线程)/Thread Pool.md

 tags:
   - OS
 Creation Date: 2023-11-05T17:45:00
-Last Date: 2023-12-15T11:53:41+08:00
+Last Date: 2023-12-16T21:07:50+08:00
 References:
 ---
 ## Abstract
 ---
 - A group of *fixed-number* worker [[Thread]] that are reused to execute tasks submitted to [[#Task Queue]] by a client.
 The number of *Thread* is usually the *number of cores* the system has.
 Less will lead to wasted CPU power, more will introduce [[Context Switch]] which has overhead, unless the task isn't *cpu-bounded*
-- Commonly used in scenarios where tasks are small, numerous, and independent([[Stateless protocol]]).
+- Commonly used in scenarios where tasks are small, numerous, and independent(**stateless**).
 Examples include web servers handling HTTP requests and applications that perform many asynchronous I/O operations

 ## Benefits
 ---